Resources

 Conference Presentations

-• Wang, P.*, Xiao, Z.*, Chen, H., & Oswald, F. L. (2024).
+Wang, P.*, Xiao, Z.*, Chen, H., & Oswald, F. L. (2024).
 Will the real Linda please stand up...
 To large language models?
-Examining the representativeness heuristic in LLMs [Oral presentation].
-The Conference on Language Modeling (COLLM 2024), Philadelphia, PA, United States. 🏅Oral spotlight presentation (top 2%)
+Examining the representativeness heuristic in LLMs.
+[Oral presentation].
+Conference on Language Modeling (COLM 2024), Philadelphia, PA, United States. 🏅Oral spotlight presentation (top 2%)